LePhenix47/LahouitiYounes_4_25022022--After/README.md

 2.Responsive design
-The responsive design has flaws in mobile, there is the text image which is truncated or which does not fill the whole container and finally there are the lists which are a little truncated in the footer.
+The responsive design has flaws in mobile mode, there is the text image which is truncated or which does not fill the whole container and finally there are the lists which are a little truncated in the footer.
 What harms UX and impacts accessibility, here is a screenshot of the problem

 Always code your site on mobile first because 58% of Google users are on mobile, and designing for tablets, laptops and desktops becomes easier